Daisy Cooper: Amendment to the Children's Wellbeing and Schools Bill

 In January 2025, the opposition Conservative Party tabled a reasoned amendment regarding the Children's Wellbeing and Schools Bill that aimed to set up a national inquiry into grooming gangs.
 If the amendment was passed the Bill would not have been allowed to proceed.

-In a post on X, Cooper responded to a BBC Radio 4 Today programme interview with Robert Jenrick, the Tory Shadow Justice Minister, on the topic of the grooming gangs, stating that "Robert Jenrick's attempt to exploit this appalling scandal for political gain is completely shameless.
+In a post on X, Cooper responded to a BBC Radio 4 Today programme interview with Robert Jenrick, the Conservative Shadow Justice Minister, on the topic of grooming gangs, stating that "Robert Jenrick's attempt to exploit this appalling scandal for political gain is completely shameless.
 He didn't lift a finger to help the victims when a Minister, now he's jumping on the bandwagon and acting like a pound shop Farage."
 Cooper went on to add that "Kemi Badenoch should sack him as Shadow Justice Secretary and condemn his divisive comments, instead of letting him run a leadership campaign under her nose."

 A spokesman for Badenoch responded that "Robert Jenrick did an excellent job this morning explaining the pressing need for a national inquiry into the rape gangs scandal.
 The Liberal Democrats should spend less time worrying about tweets, and instead explain to the British people why they oppose an inquiry that would end the culture of cover ups in our institutions and finally get justice for the victims.”

 On 8 January 2025, Jenrick and all MPs for the Conservative Party voted for the amendment whilst all Liberal Democrats abstained, Labour MPs voted against the amendment and Reform UK MPs voted for the amendment.
 The amendment was defeated by a margin of 364 against and 111 votes in favour.